Read Mark 12:1-12

 Of the many parables that Jesus taught, this one seems to be one of the least understood.
 The end of the parable seems to overshadow people’s interpretation of the rest of it, meaning that God’s wrath seems to overshadow a parable that is otherwise filled with grace.
 Yet, despite the last couple of sentences, the whole verse gives us a clue as to Jesus’ mission on earth, which was ultimately a mission of God’s unconditional love and grace.

-We often look at the cross as something Jesus had to go through in order for us to be saved from our sins.
-We view Jesus’ sacrifice as being substitutionary, that Jesus death was a substitute for our own.
+We often look at the cross and Jesus’ sacrifice on it as being substitutionary, meaning that Jesus death was a substitute for our own.
 Those of us who understand Jesus’ sacrifice and death in this way, often view God as a just God, one who is angry at sin, and because of God’s absolute holiness, cannot allow for sin to go unpunished.
 Thus, God demands blood as a price for such sin and, knowing this, Jesus offered himself as the blameless, sinless lamb as an atonement for us.

 THOUGHT OF THE DAY